Why Serbia?

 Stage 3 — After Visa Issued

-Pay only once your visa is confirmed
+Pay only once your visa is in hand

-Due after consulate visa confirmation
+Due after consulate confirmation and visa issuance

 2,000

-Total service package — all-inclusive
+Total service package — comprehensive end-to-end management

-€4,200
+€4,200 Total

 Requirements